Lip-syncing for external audio is provided by Plugin_Remote. Make sure this plugin is enabled when using this feature.

 producer_task = asyncio.create_task(producer_handler(websocket))

-# wait until at least one task has been terminated
+# wait at least one task has been terminated

 done, pending = await asyncio.wait(